 Furthermore, regarding the items that serve as the foundation for business continuation—occupational safety and health, industrial safety and disaster prevention, product safety and quality assurance, respect for human rights, compliance, anti-corruption, and cybersecurity—we have been making Group-wide efforts and will continue to work on them as management priorities.

-We have set key performance indicators (KPIs) for initiatives related to our material issues.
-With the use of KPIs, we manage and disclose the progress of those initiatives, while also promoting dialogues with stakeholders in and outside the company, to enhance and accelerate our sustainability efforts.
-Regarding those item serving as the foundation for business continuation, we will continue to proactively make disclosures on our initiatives and outcomes and step up our efforts.
+We have set key performance indicators (KPIs) for initiatives related to our material issues for sustainable value creation.
+With the use of KPIs, we will continue to manage and disclose the progress of those initiatives, while also promoting dialogues with stakeholders in and outside the company, to enhance and accelerate our sustainability efforts.
+Regarding those items serving as the foundation for business continuation, we will continue to proactively make disclosures on our initiatives and outcomes, as we step up our efforts.

 Material Issues for Sustainable Value Creation and the Foundation for Business Continuation

 The items serving as the foundation for business continuation are elaborated in the following sections:

 Process for Identifying and Revising Material Issues to Be Addressed as Management Priorities

 When identifying our material issues, we compared the issues we consider the Group should address based on our corporate philosophy with the social issues identified in the Sustainable Development Goals (SDGs) and various international guidelines related to sustainability.
 We also referred to external experts’ advice as well as what we learned by engaging in various initiatives and communicating with stakeholders.